danthegoodman1/raftd/README.md

 If you have an instruction in the update record, for example `now()` in a SQL statement, consider that this will have different results when applied to different replicas, and thus break Raft's guarantees.

 You should instead avoid non-deterministic actions in the update statements, and instead apply them before you save the data to Raft (e.g. generating the timestamp in your code, rather than in SQL).

+### Tuning snapshotting interval

+Tune this based on how large your updates are, how often you are inserting, and how resource intensive the snapshot preparation process is.

+Every 1,000-10,000 logs is probably good.

 ### Controlled SQLite WAL for instant snapshots